Resource Planning for Creative Agencies

 - Be easy to use

-- Allows us to see project budget health
+- Allows you to see project budget health

 - Has a reasonable price point